paulnixonart.com

 Step 1.

-Step 3.
 By twisting a piece of wood through the hole creates a dowel to match the drill size.

-Step 4.
 By drilling both portions of the thumb the dowel and clue can be applied .
 Then the thumb is pressed into it rightful place.

-This beautiful lime wood statue now at St Paul's Catholic church in Greensboro, came to me with both hands broken off and damaged.
+This beautiful lime wood statue now at St Paul’s Catholic church in Greensboro, came to me with both hands broken off and damaged.
 After repairing and refitting the right hand.
-I have documented some of the repair to the left hand as shown above.
+I have documented some of the repairs to the left hand as shown above.
 Reattaching the thumb.
 After both hands were refitted I was able to hide the joints by using a formula to blend in the color with the patina of the wood.

 Navajo Sand Art.

-This panel came to me last year in very poor condition.The couple who brought this to me had been away for several weeks, and on returning home they found their home flooded.
-The ball cock in their upstairs toilet had rusted through and the water ran for six weeks before been discovered.
-Needless to say a great deal of damage was done.This panel which measures 20" by 20" lay in 6" of water for that duration.The board been made of composite wood and saw dust had warped so badly and began to break up around the edges and corners.What held the panel together was the glue that the artist used to apply the sand.
-I used resin and saw dust to repair the weakened areas.
-Next I applied moisture and weight to the warped areas to press it back to its flat position.
-After a week of carefully working with this I was pleased with how it looked.
-Finally I was able to remove all the stains and mold that had built up on the surface.
+This panel came to me last year in very poor condition.
+The couple who brought this to me had been away for several weeks, and on returning home they found their home flooded.
+The ball cock in their upstairs toilet had rusted through and the water ran for six weeks before being discovered.
+Needless to say, a great deal of damage was done.
+This pane, l which measures 20″ by 20″ lay in 6″ of water for that duration.
+The board had been made of composite wood and sawdust had warped so badly and began to break up around the edges and corners.
+What held the panel together was the glue that the artist used to apply the sand.
+I used resin and sawdust to repair the weakened areas.
+Next, I applied, moisture and weight to the warped areas to press it back to its flat position.
+After a week of carefully working with this, I was pleased with how it looked.
+Finally, I was able to remove all the stains and mold that had built up on the surface.

 Damaged oil painting

-This painting was damaged due to something falling against it leaving a marked impression about 9'' long and also a tear in the canvas.
+This painting was damaged due to something falling against it, leaving a marked impression about 9” long and also a tear in the canvas.
 Very thin paint had been applied to this area.
 My challenge was to make the hole disappear.
-First carefully aligning the torn canvas so that it was evenly flush as seen in the second image.The impressions were then removed and the canvas checked for firmness.
+First, carefully align the torn canvas so that it was evenly flush as seen in the second image.
+The impressions were then removed and the canvas was checked for firmness.
 When satisfied I applied paint to the repaired area and blended to match.

-Russian Icon dated 1897 with gold plated tin oklaid
+Russian Icon dated 1897 with gold plated tin oklaid Segments of the Halo had broken away.

 Examining the halo to ensure proper alignment and stability of each segment.